callnow

 1. Set up a Budget

-You can avoid immediate expenses by your employees by setting up the budget.
-Notice the spending pattern of your employees.
+Setting up a budget can help you avoid immediate expenses by your employees.
+Notice your employees’ spending patterns.
 Observe the items they’re spending on, how much they spend, and how regularly they spend.
-This will help you in setting up a budget.
+This will help you set up a budget.

 2. Record of Receipts